RamezIssac/django-slick-reporting/README.rst

 **On a low level**

-You can interact with the `ReportGenerator` using same syntax as used with the `SlickReportView` .
+You can interact with the `ReportGenerator` using same syntax as used with the `ReportView` .

 .. code-block:: python